apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 Multiple outputs inference
 --------------------------
-Tasks can also infer multiple outputs by using dict Python typing.
+In case a task has multiple return values, Airflow can unroll these in separate values if using Python dict typing.
+The values then become available as separate arguments to downstream tasks.

 .. code-block:: python

-   @task
+   @task(multiple_outputs=True)
    def identity_dict(x: int, y: int) -> dict[str, int]:
        return {"x": x, "y": y}

 By using the typing ``Dict`` for the function return type, the ``multiple_outputs`` parameter is automatically set to true.

-Note, If you manually set the ``multiple_outputs`` parameter the inference is disabled and the parameter value is used.
+Note, before Airflow 2.5, Airflow would automatically unroll ``dict`` return values and you would need to set ``multiple_outputs=False` explicitly.
+This was deemed confusing and now always defaults to ``False``.

 Adding dependencies between decorated and traditional tasks
 -----------------------------------------------------------